-Elevations for a designated point (marked measuring point) on the rim of the uncapped well casing (not the protective casing) and concrete pad for each well shall be surveyed to within +/- 0.01 foot and referenced to the NGVD 1988.
 Elevations for the natural ground surface at the well site (not the top of the concrete pad) should be within +/- 0.10 foot and referenced to the NGVD 1988.
 These surveys should be connected by third-order leveling to the NGVD in accordance with the Standards and Specification for Geodetic Control Networks.
 If the project is in an area remote to NGVD benchmarks and such vertical control is not warranted, then elevations measured from a project datum may suffice.